KhaledButainy/KhaledButainy/README.md

 I am an AI/ML engineer by training, and I enjoy learning about new things everyday!

 ## What I am currently doing:
-- Expanding my AI knowledge and skills - learning more about Agentic systems, fine-tuning, evaluation, and safety.
+- Expanding my AI knowledge and skills - Agentic systems, fine-tuning, evaluation, and safety.
-- I love reading - topics in technology, behavioural economics, product management, and finance are within my interests.
+- I love reading - interested in technology, behavioural economics, product management, and finance.
 - Working on cloud certificates and exploring my next career move!